ltwalt/Fieldguide-to-Compeling-Analytics-Book/content/post/Book Officially Out/index.md

 projects: []
 ---

 The Field Guide to Compelling Analytics is out everywhere!
-Just got my hardcopy versions today in the mail.
+Just got my hard copy versions today in the mail.
 I think the book is the perfect size to fit into the same size pocket as you would use for the iPhone 14.